DanRepik/api_foundry/readme.md

 #### Object Properties

 In OpenAPI specifications, object properties typically use a `$ref` attribute to reference the component schema object for the property.
-When the referenced schema object is part of the same database, API-Maker can automatically populate that property with additional configuration.
+When the referenced schema object is part of the same database, API-Foundry can automatically populate that property with additional configuration.
 Specifically, the keys that define the relationship must be identified.
 The following attributes allow configuring object properties:

 * **x-am-parent-property**: Identifies the schema object property containing the key used to select the referenced property value.
 This attribute is required for object properties.